bombasticSlacks/Aspirant/Game/Diviner.md

 ### Basic
 #### Amateur Divination
 If your character has [Attuned](Magic-Training#Attuned), your character can perform [Ritual](Ritual) to:
+* Detect the unseen.

-Detect the unseen, gather information about things you could not otherwise know.
+* Gather information about things you could not otherwise know.

 #### Danger Sense
 +2 to initiative tests, you cannot be surprised.